Coding-Cactus/easyrubydb/README.md

 db = DB.new(name, token)
 ```

-Where `name` is the name of your database, and `token` is teh token that you got from https://s1.kognise.dev/token
+Where `name` is the name of your database, and `token` is the token that you got from https://s1.kognise.dev/token

 Now basically all it is, is a hash that saves.